Working in a Family Business With Your Parents: What No One Says

 FAQ About Working in a Family Business With Your Parents

 Why is it so hard to be taken seriously when working in a family business with your parents?
-Because the people above you have a twenty-year picture of who you are that has nothing to do with your professional performance.
+Because the people above you have a decades-long picture of who you are that has nothing to do with your professional performance.
 You're not being evaluated as an employee.
 You're being seen as their kid.
 Those are two different things and only one of them is about your work.

 Why do you keep waiting for your parents to change instead of changing your position in the business?
 Because changing your position means having the conversation that makes everything uncomfortable.
 Waiting feels safer.
 It isn't — it just moves the cost into the future where it compounds.
 The longer you wait for them to change first, the longer nothing moves.